prody/ProDy/doc/tutorial/basics.rst

 This behavior is useful in interactive sessions, but may be problematic for automated tasks as the messages are printed to stderr.
-The level of verbosity can be adjusted using :func:`setVerbosity` function, and ``setVerbosity(None)`` will stop all information messages.
+The level of verbosity can be adjusted using :func:`.setVerbosity` function, and ``setVerbosity(None)`` will stop all information messages.

 |questions|